 How to jump start your car battery the right way.

-How to Jump-Start a Car Battery the Right Way.
+Jump-Start a Car Battery Correctly.

 It has probably happened to you before.
 You go to turn on your ignition, and nothing happens.
 Maybe you hear a few clicks.
 Another dead car battery?
 You need to fix this and get your vehicle back on the road - fast.
 If you are prepared, you already have a good set of jumper cables in your car.
 Now all you need to do is to learn how to jump start a car battery the right way.